eclipse/mosaic.website/content/tutorials/additional_examples/_index.md

 - Learn the structure of the configuration files and equip the simulation units with applications.
 - Learn the difference between Ad-hoc and cellular communication.
 {{% /alert %}}
+- Learn how to create and handle events.

 | Application                 | Description |
 |-----------------------------|-------------|